 - When pressure cooking is complete, use a natural release for 10 minutes and then release any remaining pressure.

 - Remove pan from pressure cooker.
-Let cool slightly.
+Cool slightly.
 Loosen the sides of the cake from the pan and gently turn over onto a plate.

-- Drizzle with Sweet Yogurt Glaze and serve warm.
+- To make the Sweet Yogurt Glaze, whisk together the yogurt, vanilla, milk, and powdered sugar; set aside.
+Drizzle cake with Sweet Yogurt Glaze and serve warm.